Looking for sensory-friendly places to visit in Brisbane? We’ve listed plenty of fun and sensory-sensitive places in this article!

 The Museum’s Discovery Centre offers a tactile experience for children who love to touch and feel texture, and SparkLab Sciencentre also has sensory sessions and a Social Story on their website to help you plan your visit.

-The Ipswich Workshops Rail Museum welcomes all visitors.
-Just like Queensland Museum, noise cancelling headphones and Sensory Kits are available for every visit.
+The Queensland Museum Rail Workshops welcomes all visitors.
+Just like the Queensland Museum, noise cancelling headphones and Sensory Kits are available for every visit.
+The Museum Rail Workshop is usually quieter between 2pm and 4pm on school days with their quietest month being February and November.

 Marsden Library Sensory Space